Yazeed-Obaid/Laravel-Lang/README.md

     'files_to_exclude' => [
         /**
-         * Some flags to control which files to use in export.
+         * In each package you define above in the paths array you can exclude files
+         * in that package and not to include them in export to Vue process.
+Use the
+         * same key you use above to exclude files in each package.
+The below is an
+         * example of excluding the auth file in default Laravel translations
+         * location.
          * */

-        /**
-         * To disable the default lang directory of a Laravel application set this
-         * flag to true.
-By default it is false to include this directory in export.
-         * */

-        'default' => [
-        ],
-        'my-package' => [
+        /*'default' => [
-            'excludedTransFile'
-        ]
+            'auth'
+        ]*/
     ]

 ```